 Some believe that looking in store windows and longing for certain items is covetousness.
 If you go to a boat show and say, “I like that one,” that is not covetousness but normal desire.
 If your neighbor has a beautiful wife and you seek her for yourself, that is covetousness.

-Satisfaction comes from knowing Christ (Phil.
+Satisfaction comes from knowing Christ (Php.
 4:10-13).
-Knowing him personally will displace your need for more.
+Knowing Him personally will displace your need for more.